JuliaVTK/WriteVTK.jl/README.md

 The `vtk_grid` function is the entry point for creating different kinds of VTK files.
 In the simplest cases, one just passes coordinate information to this function.
-WriteVTK then decides on the VTK format that is more adapted for the provided data.
+WriteVTK.jl then determines the VTK format that is more adapted for the provided data.

-For instance, it is natural in Julia to describe a 3D uniform grid, with regularly spaced increments, as a list of ranges:
+For instance, it is natural in Julia to describe a uniform three-dimensional grid (with regularly-spaced increments) as a set of ranges:

 ```julia
 x = 0:0.1:1